Udine Friuli Venezia Giulia, Italy Travel Guide

 The city transforms with the changing weather, providing various moods and activities.

-Experience regional holidays and seasonal events that reflect conventional life.
+Experience regional holidays and depending on the time of year happenings that reflect conventional life.

-A return visit fosters a relationship with this special corner of Italy.
+A return visit fosters a link with this special corner of Italy.

 Expand your travel horizons and experience genuine local life.